 According to webinars presented by industry experts such as TSNN, many different factors determine whether you will generate good leads and positive results from your trade show event, ranging from show selection to event strategy to post-show follow-up.
 Taking these factors into account involves advance planning, which should start a full year before the event.

 Factor 1: Pick the right show to reach your target market.
 Consider asking your clients which shows they attend and why, and what they want to get out of each show.
 We recommend to our own clients that they create an email survey, which is simple to do these days, which poses show-related questions to the clients and prospects in their database.
-Are customers looking to solve a problem, find new vendors, touch products, see scoring trade show leadsdemonstrations?
+Are customers looking to solve a problem, find new vendors, touch products, see demonstrations?
 Eighty percent of attendees, according to Exhibit Surveys, are in the market for something that the show brings.
 Find out what the attendees are looking for when they come into your booth and capture as much information as possible.

 Factor 2: Create an attention-getting exhibit design that draws prospects and customers into your space.
 Your exhibit layout and design need to be created based on your objectives for that show.
 Is your goal to create awareness of your company, drive leads, or develop relationships?
 Do you want to demonstrate new products, conduct a presentation, consult privately with clients, or all of the above?
 Your objectives will inform how best to gain the attention of your prospective buyers.
 The exhibit itself should be visually bold with color and images, with an open layout that is inviting to visitors.